 Free & Open Nominations

 It is imperative that there are no gatekeepers in the nomination process, which is now open for submissions.

 That's why you can nominate any NFT, irrespective of the project it is affiliated with–or the blockchain it calls home.

 NFT creators can nominate their own creations, collectors can nominate their own collections, and enthusiasts can nominate the tokens they're most passionate about.

-As long as the nominated NFTs aren't offensive or miscategorized, they will appear on the website for voting.
+As long as the nominated NFTs aren't duplicates, offensive, or miscategorized, they will appear on the website for voting.